David-OConnor/stm32-hal/README.md

 multiple STM32 families, with minimal code repetition.
 This makes it easy to switch MCUs within, or across families, for a given project.

-**Family support**: F3, F4, L4, L5, G0, G4, and H7.
+**Family support**: F3, F4, L4, L5, G0, G4, H7, and WB.
 U5 is planned once its SVD files and PAC
 become available.
-WL and WB eventually.
+WL eventually.
+(WB is WIP; not working yet!)

 **Motivation**: Use STM32s in real-world hardware projects.
 Be able to switch MCUs with minimal code change.

-**Design priority**: Get hardware working with a robust feature set, aimed at practical uses.
-The freedom to choose the right MCU for each project, without changing code bases.
+**Design priority**: Get hardware working with a robust feature set, and a clean, consistent API.
+Design around practical uses.
+The flexibility to choose the right MCU for each project, without changing code bases.

 Both DMA (Direct Memory Access) and non-DMA APIs and examples are provided.
 DMA APIs provide faster and more efficient operations, while non-DMA APIs are simpler, and are compatible with `embedded-hal`.